How we can help

 Behavioral & Mental Health Evaluation Reviews

 Dr. Fenn is happy to support the optimal development of all her patients as part of a team with psychiatrists, psychologists, developmental specialists, therapists and schools.
-Dr. Fenn has interest and experience with children in the autistic spectrum and with ADHD, anxiety and depression, but is not a specialist in these areas.
-The care of children with special needs is best accomplished as a team.
+Dr. Fenn has interest and experience with children in the autistic spectrum and with ADHD, anxiety and depression.
+She is recently started a mini fellowship through REACH so is willing to discuss and manage these conditions.
+The care of children with special needs is best accomplished as a team so we encourage meeting with a therapist, psychiatrist or developmental specialist in specific situations.
 Developmental issues are not managed as a stand-alone condition.
 Dr. Fenn prefers to support and see all siblings of the family, not just the children with special needs.

 Appointments for children with behavioral or mental concerns are typically longer visits and cannot be combined with a sick or healthy visit due to insurance billing issues.
-We believe that close follow-up is essential to achieve successful outcomes for children with special needs, requiring 3 to 4 visits per year.
+We believe that close follow-up is essential to achieve successful outcomes for children with special needs, requiring 3 to 4 visits per year even when your child is doing well on his medication regimen prescribed by Dr. Fenn.

 Follow-up & After-hour Accessibility